neosimsim/myenv/README.md

 i. e. installed from you systems packages manager.

+If your distribution is supported, you can run the preparation script, e. g.

+	sh prepare.alpine

 Depending on the installed GHC version already installed and to install you may want to adapt the `GHC_VERSIONS` in [tools/Makefile](tools/Makefile):